stefanpejcic/OpenPanel/README.md

 Our [Community](https://community.openpanel.com/) serves as our virtual Headquater, where the community helps each other.

 **Learn, share** and **discuss** with other community members your questions.

+## Looking for Maintainers!

+Here’s how you can help:

+- **Writing Documentation**: Help make our project easier to understand [by improving and adding to the documentation](https://github.com/stefanpejcic/OpenPanel/tree/main/website/docs).
+- **Translating/Spell-checking Locales**: [Assist with translations or spell-check existing content](https://github.com/stefanpejcic/OpenPanel/tree/main/translations) to make our project more accessible to non-English speakers.
+- **Fixing CSS/JS Bugs**: If you have some experience with front-end development, you can [help squash bugs in our CSS and JavaScript](https://github.com/stefanpejcic/OpenPanel/issues).

+No prior experience required — if you’re eager to learn and contribute, we’ll support you along the way!
+Feel free to message me at: stefan@pejcic.rs